You will learn

-Once you have set the trigger for a flow, you cannot change it.
-This is because trigger filters, flow filters, additional email filters, and dynamic content in emails are all reliant on the specific trigger you set for a flow.
+Learn how to create a copy of a flow in order to create a new version with a different trigger.
+A copy of the original flow must be created because once you have set the trigger for a flow, you cannot change it.
+Trigger filters, flow filters, additional email filters, and dynamic content in emails are all reliant on the specific trigger you set for a flow.
 Most likely, if you change the trigger for an existing flow, this will cause conflicts with your filters and content that are challenging to identify and correct.

 While you cannot change a flow trigger directly, you can clone a flow and change the trigger for this new, cloned flow.
 Then, you can delete the previous flow.

 There are several types of changes you might like to make:

 - Connect a list-triggered flow to another list

 - Change an event-triggered flow from one event to another

 - Change a list-triggered flow to an event-triggered flow

 - Change an event-triggered flow to a list-triggered flow

 Cloning a flow allows you to tackle the first 2 scenarios on the above list.